k3jph/k3jph.github.io/coat-of-arms.md

 The blazon of the crest reads:

-> Upon a wreath of the liveries a martlet Sable.
+> Upon a wreath of the liveries a martlet Sable

 Though spare, this is a classically structured English blazon.
 The martlet, long associated with tireless pursuit, intellectual restlessness, and the role of the